 Alternatively, some of the forms additionally output a data table which makes it easy to copy the results into an external spreadsheet.

 Which effects and triggers are active?

 In general, any effect that you enable is considered to be "active".
 Any conditions outside of tokens (such as being in arc or at a given range) are assumed to be satisfied if you enable the effect.

 Since tokens can change over the course of an attack (particularly in multi-attack situations), effects do respect conditions related to tokens.
-For instance, Expertise will only be active if the owner does not have any stress tokens, while Wired will be active if the owner has one or more stress tokens.
+For instance, Juke will only be active if the owner has an evade token.